Tamara Eidelman: Career

 Eidelman has been teaching since 1981 and is the head of the History Department in Moscow School #1567.
 From 1986 to 2021, she worked at school No. 67 in Moscow as a teacher of history and social studies, later as head of the department of history.

 She is author and editor of Mozaika kultur (Rus. Мозаика культур "Mosaics of Cultures") study guide.

 She has authored articles on teaching issues published in Russian Journal, Euroclio Bulletin, School Review; presented TEDx talks.
 She hosted thematic programs “Books of Our Childhood”, “The Subjunctive Mood” and “The Fates of Books” on the radio stations Mayak, Voice of Russia and Radio Russia-Culture.

 She is also the author and lecturer of a series of lectures on history and social science at the Direct speech (conference organizer) School and the lecturer of a series of children's audio courses on history for Radio Arzamas.
 Lecturer of a series of lectures on the history of Russia at the beginning of the 19th century on the InternetUrok.ru platform.

-She blogging on the Echo of Moscow website between 2012-2022 and since 2020, she was a columnist for the online edition of The Insider.
+She blogging on the Echo of Moscow website between 2012 and 2022 and since 2020, she was a columnist for the online edition of The Insider.

+From 2003 to 2021, she was History Editor at Russian Life magazine, penning over 300 articles that were translate into English.
+She was also a founding editor of Chtenia literary journal, published by Russian Life.

 In October 2019, she created the “History Lessons with Tamara Eidelman” channel on YouTube, where she discusses various historical topics.
-As of March 2022, the video blog had more than 500 thousand subscribers, and the total video views have reached 35 million.
+As of August 2023, the video blog had approximately 1.3 million subscribers, and the total video views have reached 185 million.
 She has a YouTube channel on world history in Russian.

 In April 2021, she presented the author's cycle "Against the Current: A History of Civil Conflicts" at the Yeltsin Center.
 The cycle was dedicated to the peaceful struggle of people for their rights, including the bloodless change of totalitarian power in a number of European countries in the 20th century.

 She helped with the translation of the Russian edition of The Wolf of Wall Street by Jordan Belfort and is the author of the book How Propaganda Works (Russian: Как работает Пропаганда).